 But there have been cases when people get their visa in just 3 or 4 days.
 In our case, it took 20 days to get the visa from Norway Embassy.
 The delay was because of the summer vacation rush.
 I feel it varies from case to case.

 Estimated Time is Over!
 I’m Still Waiting for Visa.
 What Should Be My Next Step?

 Don’t forget to attach the travel itinerary and hotel/flight booking papers.
 Call the VFS to get the correct email address because sometimes the mail isn’t mentioned on the embassy’s website and also if your application has taken way more than the required time, VFS itself forwards your case to the embassy for a quick response.

 Why Was My Schengen Visa Rejected?

-There can be a lot of reasons for the rejection of the visa.
+There can be a lot of reasons for the Schengen visa rejection.
 To elucidate a few –

 - Past or Current Criminal Record